John Otto (radio personality)

-Within two years the station made another format change which did not include his show.
+Within two years the station made another format change, which did not include his show.
 After several months off the air; he returned to WGR.
 He never retired.
-When his health deteriorated to the point he was unable to get to the WGR studio; he did his 10pm to 1am listener call in show from his home until days before his death.
+When his health deteriorated to the point he was unable to get to the WGR studio; he did his 10 pm to 1 am listener call in show from his home until days before his death.
 He broadcast his last show on December 3, 1999.
-He died December 6, 1999 at the age of 70 in Buffalo, New York His death came three months before he would have been out of a job (or possibly forced to move to WBEN), as WGR would flip to sports radio in February 2000.
+He died December 6, 1999, at the age of 70 in Buffalo, New York His death came three months before he would have been out of a job (or possibly forced to move to WBEN), as WGR would flip to sports radio in February 2000.